My Ancestral Chart

 The third child, a daughter, Ethel Cecilia Bechtold, was born June 17, 1917.
 In 1939, she worked 12 weeks as a "finisher" at a men's hat factory, earning $60.
 Sometime after 1940, she married Michael Grznar.
 Michael was born February 9, 1911.
 They were living in Mahopac, in Putnam County, New York when Michael died in October 1975.
 Ethel was living in Florence, South Carolina when she died on June 3, 2001 at the age of 83.

-William and Ethel had three more children, Robert E. Bechtold, born January 14, 1920, George C. Bechtold, born November 23, 1924, and another son born in 1932.
-Robert was drafted into the Army on February 12, 1942, serving from 1942 to the end of World War II in August of 1945.
+William and Ethel had three more children, Robert E. Bechtold, born January 14, 1920, George Cecil Bechtold, born November 23, 1924, and another son born in 1932.
+Robert was drafted into the Army on February 11, 1942, serving from 1942 to the end of World War II in August of 1945.
 His service record states he was six feet tall and weighed 154 pounds.
-He died January 11, 1990.
+He died 3 days before his 70th birthday on January 11, 1990.
 George enlisted in the Army on his 18th birthday and served in France and Germany during World War II, with Company C of the 191st tank Battalion, from 1942 to 1946.
 His service record states he was six feet tall and weighed 126 pounds (a skinnier version of his brother).
-He died on March 22, 1993 and is buried at the Indiantown Gap National Cemetery in Annville, Pennsylvania.
+In January of 1948, he joined the New York National Guard.
+He was living in Cresco, Pennsylvania when he died on March 22, 1993, and is buried at the Indiantown Gap National Cemetery in Annville, Pennsylvania.

 In 1947, William and Ethel moved from Yonkers to Unadilla, New York.
 Unadilla is located in Otsego County and is 160 miles northwest of Yonkers.
 They were still living in Unadilla when William died in January of 1972.
 He was 82 years old.
 A few months later, Ethel died on April 14, 1972.
 She was 81 years old.